+If you go anywhere in a major city, chances are high that you’ll notice people checking their phones.
+Social media isn’t a niche thing anymore; it’s everywhere.
 It’s often said that a company’s social media presence can make or break its ability to turn a profit.
 E-commerce can no longer avoid this critical sales channel to reach its target audience.
 “Social proof” is often needed to establish yourself as a player in your field.

-1. Find the RIGHT influencers.
+1. Find the right influencers.

-Having an A-list celebrity pitch your products is not only expensive, but an antiquated tactic.
-There has been a steady rise in the use of micro-influencers – those with under 50,000 followers.
+Having an A-list celebrity pitch your products is not only expensive, but it’s an antiquated tactic.
+There has been a steady rise in the use of microinfluencers – those with under 50,000 followers.
 They tend to have more loyal followings, as they typically focus on a specific niche.
 Therefore, it’s critical to have the right influencers who share your brand’s vision and message.
 Do not simply choose an influencer based on their followers, likes and comments – do they also have the same values that your company believes in?
 If the answer is yes, then they are most likely the right influencer.

 2. Experiment with virtual and augmented reality.

-3. Employ chatbots using AI.
+3. Employ chatbots using artificial intelligence.

 4. Add buy buttons to your pages.

 In the past, digital marketers wanted to funnel all visitors to their websites in order to generate sales.
 With advancements in social media technology, customers can purchase your item directly from Facebook without ever visiting your site.
-Social media platforms are no longer just informational, but can also be a form of direct sales, essentially decentralizing the sales funnel.
+Social media platforms are no longer just informational, but they can be a form of direct sales, essentially decentralizing the sales funnel.

 5. Identify the right social network for your demographic.